speedskater/babel-plugin-rewire/README.md

 * 1.0.0-beta-1 Added support for babel 6, added support for rewiring classes, added support for flow types, added support for rewire.js compatible \__with\__
 * 1.0.0-beta-2 Removed rewire of Object, require
 * 1.0.0-beta-3 Removed support for rewiring of globals.
 Added support for rewiring in combination with assignment and update expressions.
+* 1.0.0-beta-4 Updates jsx support in combination with babel 6 but has a regression
+* 1.0.0-beta-5 Fixes rewiring of jsx elements.
+Readme improvements.
+Test for pass-through like modules.

 ## Contributors